ishtein/azure-public/README.md

 # Azure Resource Manager QuickStart Templates

-This repo contains all currently available Azure Resource Manager templates contributed by the community.
-A searchable template index is maintained at https://azure.microsoft.com/en-us/documentation/templates/.
+This repo is a temporary clone (with some modifications) of the Azure Quick Start Templates repository here: https://github.com/Azure/azure-quickstart-templates.
+To follow the Quick Start guide, please use the original templates repository, the searchable template index of which is maintained at https://azure.microsoft.com/en-us/documentation/templates/.

 The following information is relevant to get started with contributing to this repository.

 + [**Contribution guide**](/1-CONTRIBUTION-GUIDE/README.md#contribution-guide).
 Describes the minimal guidelines for contributing.